dwesterwick/SPTQuestingBots/README.md

     * Customs in some Dorms rooms (i.e. 214 and 220 in 3 story)
     * Lighthouse in the mountains near the Resort spawn
     * Lighthouse on the rocks near the helicopter crash
 * Bots blindly run to their objective (unless they're in combat) even if it's certain death (i.e. running into the Sawmill when Shturman is there).
-They will only engage you if they see you, so they may blindly run right past you.
-Honestly, this isn't so unrealistic compared to live Tarkov...
 * Bots take the most direct path to their objectives, which may involve running in the middle of an open area without any cover.
 * Certain bot "brains" stay in a combat state for a long time, during which they're unable to continue their quests.
 * Certain bot "brains" are blacklisted because they cause the bot to always be in a combat state and therefore never quest (i.e. exUSEC's when they're near a stationary weapon)